-The founders of On Being Bold, Dame Therese Walsh, Joan Withers, Cathy Quinn, Dame Paula Rebstock, Alison Gerry, Jolie Hudson, Silvana Schenone, Royal Reed & Frances Valintine cross multiple business disciplines and fields of expertise.
+The founders of On Being Bold, Dame Therese Walsh, Joan Withers, Cathy Quinn, Dame Paula Rebstock, Alison Gerry, Jolie Hodson, Silvana Schenone, Royal Reed & Frances Valintine cross multiple business disciplines and fields of expertise.
 All have governance experience, with many contributing to some of New Zealand's most prominent organisations.

 We look forward to starting this journey with you.

 Dame Paula was the New Zealand Herald New Zealander of the Year in 2007.
 In 2009 she was made a Companion of the New Zealand Order of Merit for public services, and was appointed Dame Companion of the New Zealand Order of Merit for Services to the State in 2016.
 Dame Paula received the 2017 NZIER

+Dame Therese Walsh is a Wellington based independent director and is currently Chairman of TVNZ Ltd, Chairman elect of Air NZ Ltd, a director of ASB Bank Ltd, Contact Energy Ltd and Antarctica NZ.
+She is also Pro-Chancellor of Victoria University of Wellington.
 Previously she was the Head of NZ for the ICC Cricket World Cup 2015, and the Chief Operating Officer for Rugby New Zealand 2011 Limited.
-She has also been a Director of NZ Cricket, NZX Limited and Save the Children NZ, and Chaired MFAT’s International Advisory Panel.
+She has also been a Director of the NZX, NZ Cricket and Save the Children NZ, and Chairman of MFAT’s International Advisory Panel.
 Before a career in governance she was the Chief Financial Officer at the New Zealand Rugby Union and part of the team that worked on the winning bid to host RWC 2011 in NZ.
-Her career started as an auditor at KPMG.

 Silvana is a corporate partner at MinterEllisonRuddWatts, experienced in advising clients on a range of M&A transactions.
 She is recognized in a number of international directories as a leading adviser in her field.
 Silvana has a remarkable international background, born in Chile, of Chilean mother and Italian father, and having worked in New York, Chile and New Zealand.